BatchSource/PytchScript/README.md

 if [var1] NOT hello   say INCORRECT
 ```
 ### Set command functions
-In the set command, there are different multiple cuntions.
+In the set command, there are different multiple functions.

 The first feature is to grab specific characters from a string.
 For example, you can use: